thibaultmg/acm-rag-content/docs/acm/2.15/governance/main.md

 non-compliant message:

     violation - couldn't find mapping resource with kind PodSecurityPolicy, please check if you have CRD deployed

+- For more information including the deprecation notice, see *Pod Security Policies* in the Kubernetes documentation.

+- To view the sample policy, review `policy-psp.yaml`.
+View Creating configuration policies for more information.

+- Refer to the Hub cluster policy framework documentation for a full description of the policy YAML structure, and Kubernetes configuration policy controller to view other configuration policies that are monitored by the controller.

 ## Role policy